enyojs/ares-project/hermes/README.md

 		}
 		[...]

 The icon is not provided.
+You can check the terms of use of the Google Drive branding [here](https://developers.google.com/drive/branding) and add an appropriate icon.

-Don't forget to check the path to your Google Drive directory in the following line:
+Don't forget to check the --root parameter to your Google Drive directory in the following line:

 			[...]
 			"command":"@NODE@", "params":[